What do I need to know before retiring in Escazu?

 Click connect to have our partner contact you via e-mail and/or phone.

 "Before retiring in Escazu, it is important to research the cost of living, healthcare, and local laws and taxes.
 You should also consider the amount of leisure and cultural activities available, or where you would be able to purchase supplies that you need.
 You should also research the climate to make sure it is suitable for your lifestyle.
 It is also important to research security protocols in the area.
-Additionally, having a good knowledge of the local language is recommended, or at the least be able to identify basic communication and directional signs to help you find your way around the city," remarked another expat in Escazu, Costa Rica.
+Additionally, having a good knowledge of the local language is recommended, or at the least be able to identify basic communication and directional signs to help you find your way around the city," remarked another expat who made the move to Escazu, Costa Rica.

 Please login to continue reading this article.